 You'll be camping in the grounds of Opuwo Country Lodge.
-This hotel was opened by President Hifikepunye Pohamba in August 2005.
 It's just up the hill from Opuwo and close to Kaoko Otavi, Epupa Falls and Swartbooisdrift.

 You're in the Kaokoveld, a huge, dry region of north east Namibia.
 Here, plants and animals have adapted to the arid conditions.
 Desert elephants wander the dry river beds.
 As do lions.
 Meanwhile, baobab trees grow.